Volvo Bus

 Sensor Drift & Electronic Module Failures

 Volvo buses rely on multiple temperature, pressure, and NOx sensors integrated with EMS (Engine Management System) and aftertreatment modules.
-Drifting sensors, incorrect measurements, and replacement of components that are still functional are usually caused by heat cycles, soot contamination, and vibrations.
+Hot cycles, soot contamination, and vibrations can cause sensors to drift, measurements to become inaccurate, and even the replacement of components that are still functioning.

 Rising Maintenance Budgets